openxrlab/xrdslam/README.md

 ## License

-The license of our codebase is [Apache-2.0](LICENSE).
-Note that this license only applies to code in our library, the dependencies of which are separate and individually licensed.
-We would like to pay tribute to open-source implementations to which we rely on.
-Please be aware that using the content of dependencies may affect the license of our codebase.
+The license for our codebase is under the [Apache-2.0](LICENSE).

+We've developed a flexible framework to seamlessly integrate various DeepSLAM algorithms.
+Each algorithm's fundamental code is directly sourced from its original implementation.

+It's important to note that utilizing both external dependencies and the fundamental code from their original sources might impact our codebase's licensing.

 ## Acknowledgement